KMK is pleased to announce its success in an important constitutional case before the Wisconsin Supreme Court.

-KMKSC challenged the scope and terms of the referee’s appointment, and asked Wisconsin’s highest court to exercise its superintending power over all Wisconsin courts (a power rarely exercised) to protect its client’s constitutional right to its day in court.
+KMK challenged the scope and terms of the referee’s appointment and asked Wisconsin’s highest court to exercise its superintending power over all Wisconsin courts (a power rarely exercised) to protect its client’s constitutional right to its day in court.

-The Wisconsin Supreme Court agreed with KMKSC.
+The Wisconsin Supreme Court agreed with KMK.
 As the Supreme Court explained:

 “The Wisconsin Constitution embodies the principle that courts are an essential and integral part of Wisconsin’s government….The Order of Reference impermissibly delegated to the referee judicial power constitutionally vested in Wisconsin’s unified court system.
 Accordingly, the Order does not survive [the Petitioner’s] constitutional challenge.”